Thermal Conductivity and Temperature-Induced Band Gap Renormalization in Crystalline and Amorphous Ga$_2$O$_3$

-All MD simulations with the MTP in the present work were carried out using LAMMPS software\cite{lammps} with the LAMMPS-MLIP interface\cite{mlip-lammps-GK}.
+MD simulations with the MTP were run using the LAMMPS software\cite{lammps} with the LAMMPS-MLIP interface\cite{mlip-lammps-GK}.

-The effect of lattice thermal expansion on BGR was added to ${\rm BGR}^{\rm MD}(T)$ as follows.
-The unit cells with the volumes corresponding to the temperatures of 100 K, 300 K, 500 K, 700 K, and 900 K were created.
-The dependence of the unit cell volume on temperature was taken from the experimental data reported in literature\cite{orlandi_LTE_exp, villora_LTE_exp}.
+Second, the effect of lattice thermal expansion on BGR was added to ${\rm BGR}^{\rm MD}(T)$ as follows.
+Unit cells with volumes corresponding to the temperatures of 100 K, 300 K, 500 K, 700 K, and 900 K were created.
+The dependence of the unit cell volume on temperature was taken from experimental data reported in the literature\cite{orlandi_LTE_exp, villora_LTE_exp}.
 Single-point DFT calculations were performed for these unit cells.
 The differences between the band gaps of the unit cells with temperature-dependent volumes ($E^{\rm VT}_g(T)$) and the relaxed unit cell of $\beta$-Ga$_2$O$_3$ ($E^{\rm VT}_g(0)$) were calculated and added to the ${\rm BGR}^{\rm MD}(T)$ values:

-Here ${\rm BGR}^{\rm anh}(T)$ is the dependence of BGR on temperature calculated taking into account two anharmonic effects (anharmonicity of nuclear motion and lattice thermal expansion) present in $\beta$-Ga$_2$O$_3$ in the temperature range from 0 K to 900 K.
+Here ${\rm BGR}^{\rm anh}(T)$ is the dependence of BGR on temperature calculated taking into account two anharmonic effects (anharmonicity of nuclear motion and lattice thermal expansion) in $\beta$-Ga$_2$O$_3$ over the temperature range from 0 K to 900 K.